amazon-science/SWE-PolyBench/README.md

 </div>

 Hello!
 We are delighted to announce SWE-PolyBench!
 A multi language repo level software engineering benchmark.
 It contains 2110 curated issues in four languages (Java, JavaScript, TypeScript, and Python).
-In addition, it contains a stratified subset of 500 issues (SWE-PolyBench500) for the purpose of rapid experimentation.
+In addition, it contains a stratified subset of 500 issues (SWE-PolyBench500) and a Verified subset of 382 issues (SWE-PolyBench_Verified) for the purpose of rapid experimentation.
 Please find more details below.

 ## 🚀 Updates 🚀
 * **09/18/2025**